 A “Ready Right Out of the Box” Bereavement Ministry Option

 The Bereavement Ministry Program: A Comprehensive Guide for Churches is a bereavement ministry option that is used by a number of parishes in our Diocese.
 No formal training is required and the materials included in this binder make it easy to begin to quickly support members of your parish community.
-The Office for Parish Life has a few copies of this resource which your parish may borrow, in order to help you determine if your parish will purchase a copy.
+The Office for Parish Life has a few copies of this resource which your parish may borrow or potentially purchase.
 (Cost approximately $50.00)

 A Resource for Parishes to Help Parishioners with Both Bereavement and Funeral Planning

 A Parish Guide for Bereavement Ministry & Funeral Planning is a book focusing more on funeral planning within a parish grief ministry.
 At a time when younger generations may be less likely to be familiar with the rites and traditions of the Church, it can be helpful to encourage parishioners to do this planning before their death.

 More than one parish has suffered the loss of a beloved parishioner, followed by that parishioner’s family granting the deceased no Catholic Funeral Rites.
 Parishes can guide their parishioners in pre-planning to help avoid this tragic situation.
 (Cost approximately $17)

 The Seasons of Hope Series: Creating and Sustaining Catholic Bereavement Groups, Edited by M. Donna MacLeod